LLMConference/emnlp_conference_2024/README.md

-### SimulateBench: How Far Are We from Believable AI Agents?
-A Framework for Evaluating the Believability of Human Behavior Simulation
+### SimulateBench: How Far Are We from Believable AI?
+A Benchamrk for Evaluating the Believability of Human Behavior Simulation

 ---

-Human behavior simulation of AI agents necessitates the agents to possess a quality of believability, which is crucial as it facilitates users in establishing trust toward the agents and streamlines the fulfillment of the agents' goal.
-While recent advancements in Large Language Model (LLM) based agents have improved human behavior simulation, challenges inherent to LLMs (e.g., long context modeling) can undermine their believability.
-Consequently, evaluating AI agent believability becomes imperative.
-Unfortunately, prior research often neglects the negative impacts of LLM deficiencies.
-To address these gaps, we introduce two metrics for assessing LLM-based agent believability: consistency and robustness, together with a benchmark, SimulateBench, to evaluate the consistency and robustness of agents implemented with popular LLMs.
-We find that agents (i) struggle to accurately depict character information when presented with lengthy profile inputs; (ii) exhibit vulnerability to profile perturbations, and (iii) are significantly affected by certain key factors that impact their overall believability.
+In recent years, AI has demonstrated remarkable capabilities in simulating human behaviors, particularly those implemented with large language models (LLMs).
+However, due to the lack of systematic evaluation of LLMs' simulations, the believability of LLMs among humans remains ambiguous, i.e., it is unclear which behaviors of LLMs are convincingly human-like and which need further improvements.
+In this work, we design SimulateBench to evaluate the believability of LLMs when simulating human behaviors.
+In specific, we evaluate the believability of LLMs based on two critical dimensions: 1) consistency: the extent to which LLMs can behave consistently with the given information of a human to simulate; and
+2) robustness: the ability of LLMs' simulated behaviors to remain robust when faced with perturbations.
+SimulateBench includes 65 character profiles and a total of 8,400 questions to examine LLMs' simulated behaviors.
+Based on SimulateBench, we evaluate the performances of 10 widely used LLMs when simulating characters.
+The experimental results reveal that current LLMs struggle to align their behaviors with assigned characters and are vulnerable to perturbations in certain factors.